blacklabelops-legacy/nginx/README.md

 Syntax environment variable: `SERVER<server-number>REVERSE_PROXY_HEADER<proxy-number>FIELD<field-number>`

+You can also provide custom Nginx directives using a similar pattern: `SERVER<server-number>REVERSE_PROXY_DIRECTIVE<proxy-number>FIELD<field-number>`

 > Note: You must set `SERVER1PROXY_APPLICATION=custom` to `custom` otherwise the container will add default header fields by itself.

 > Note: Inside docker and docker-compose the environment variable has to be quoted with `''` rather with `""`.
+Alternatively a `$` symbol can be substituted with `$$` when not using single quotes.
 This is also platform dependent, e.g. Mac and Linux.
 Please try and report how this behaves under Windows.

 Example with 1 server and 1 reverse proxy: